 The Country's Largest Abandoned Asbestos Mine Is Right Here In Vermont

-Did you know that there is an abandoned asbestos mine in VT?
+Did you know that there is an abandoned Vermont asbestos mine?
 There sure is, and it’s huge!

 Asbestos was first discovered on Belvidere Mountain in the Eden/Lowell area of Northern Vermont in 1823.
 Mining began in 1902 on the southwest side of the mountain, and it continued until the mine was shut down in 1993.
 Today, large piles of remains are still there totaling about 30 million tons of asbestos tailings.
 Since its closure, there have been talks, plans, and agreements on how to deal with the former Vermont Asbestos Group’s former mine, although not much appears to have been done.
 Let’s take a look at this abandoned asbestos mine in Vermont, and later we’ll give you some links for further reading.